aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 [*^ back to top*](#Table-of-Contents)
 ## Clean up
-Go to the repo's root directory, and run the clean-up script.
+Go to the repo's root directory, and run the clean-up script with your CloudFormation stack name.The default value is SparkOnEKS.
+If an error "(ResourceInUse) when calling the DeleteTargetGroup operation" occurs, simply run the script again.
 ```bash
 cd sql-based-etl-on-amazon-eks/spark-on-eks
 ./deployment/delete_all.sh
 ```
-Follow the instruction below to delete the remaining resources on the AWS management console if needed.
+Go to your [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1), manually delete the remaining resources if needed.
-1. Sign in to the AWS CloudFormation console.
-2. Select this solution’s installation stack called SparkOnEKS.
-3. Choose Delete.